 BROWSE AFRICAN PRINT FABRIC

-Continue reading to learn more about African print fabric including it’s: history, hidden meanings, production, designs, uses, wash care advice and how to buy!
+Continue reading to learn more about African print fabric including its history, hidden meanings, production, designs, uses, wash care advice, and more.

 The print design and colours look the same on both the front and back sides of the fabric.
-The quality of the fabric depends on the type of cotton cloth used as well as the manufacturing processes used.
+The quality of the fabric depends on the type of cotton cloth and the manufacturing processes used.

-A whole ‘double’ piece of kitenge fabric is 12 yards in length but you may also be able to purchase half ‘single’ pieces, which are 6 yards in length.
+A ‘whole’ piece of kitenge fabric is 12 yards in length but can be purchased in ‘half’ pieces, 6 yards in length.
 The width of the fabric varies between different manufacturers; it is usually 46 to 48 inches.